mahfuja5768/Foodipal-client/README.md

 ### ~ Firstly in the Home page there was a  navbar ,banner , top foods, and a footer section.

 ### ~ Navbar have some navs like all home, foods, blog, register, user photo and name and a toggle logout and login button.
 By them user can navigate another page.
+Here, I use Framer motion and loading state on it.

 ### ~ If the user is logged in , he/she can add new food , can purchase food, can delete food, can update food by clicking on navbar User photo .